-These rifles will be of the "AR-Platform" variety, semi-automatic, chambered in any caliber from .223 cal./5.56mm up to and including .308 cal./7.62mm.
-The courses of fire will be the same courses of fire currently used for other NRAMid-Range (Prone) High Power Competition (300,500 & 600 yards) and are designed to be fired concurrently with other forms of Mid-Range competition.
+These rifles will be of the "AR-Platform" variety, semi-automatic, chambered in two classes, (1) those in caliber from 223/5.56mm and (2) those chambered larger than .223/5.56mm up to and including .308 cal./7.62mm.
+The courses of fire will be the same courses of fire currently used for other NRA Mid-Range (Prone) High Power Competition (300,500 & 600 yards) and are designed to be fired concurrently with other forms of Mid-Range competition.
 The targets will be the same targets that are used for Service Rifle, Match Rifle and Palma Rifle Mid-Range Prone competition.
 Mid-range telescopic sights will be allowed, but not required.
 Because this is prone competition, shooters may use tactical front rests such as Harris-type bipods and limited rear rests of the type one might find used in military or police tactical situations.

 This new style of competition is designed to be more "tactical" in spirit and for that reason equipment normally found in other types of High Power Rifle Competition such as Match Rifle, Palma Rifle and F-Class Rifle will not be permitted.
 In order to understand the spirit of this new sport one might think of this sport as "prone Service Rifle with a bipod and a scope".
+This IS

-This IS NOT designed as another version of F-Class competition.
+NOT designed as another version of F-Class competition.